opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

 considered, in accordance with the Statutory Definition. [note: 72]

-99     In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”), the CA affirmed the contextual approach to contractual interpretation in Singapore: see _Zurich Insurance_ at [114].
+99     In _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”), the CA affirmed the contextual approach to contractual interpretation in Singapore: see _Zurich Insurance_ at [114].
 The CA also endorsed, at [131], a summary of principles of contractual interpretation in Gerard McMeel, _The Construction of Contracts: Interpretation, Implication and Rectification_ (Oxford University Press, 2007) at paras 1.124–1.133.
 In particular, the CA endorsed the following principle:

  The contextual dimension